{Solved} Fix Windows Update Error 0x80070005: Access Denied

 SFC Scannow

-3. Then The process will take some time.
+3. Then, the process will take some time.
 Finally, replace the corrupt files.

 Finally, Restart the system.
 If files associated with error 0x80070005 had been corrupted, this would restore them.